HerbiHerb/rag_chat_ui/README.md

 ### Roadmap

-- [ ] Implement additional authentication mechanisms
+- [ ] Add tool selection into the ui (similar to document selection)
 - [ ] Support for more file formats in uploads

 <p align="right">(<a href="#readme-top">back to top</a>)</p>